ecoacoustics/website/content/_index.md

 ### Tools

-Ecoacoustic data collection and analysis is supported by a range of hardware and software, enabling data management and sharing, as well as sense-making by analysts in both the present and the future.
+Ecoacoustic data collection and analysis is supported by a range of hardware and [software](/resources/software) enabling data management and sharing, as well as sense-making by analysts in both the present and the future.
+We maintain a [registry](/resources/registry) recognisers for Ecoacoustic data.

+<--->

+<sl-icon name="journals"></sl-icon>

+### Training

+Lessons and modules for working with Ecoacoustic data from the basics to making your own automated call recogniser.
+See our collection of [lessons](/resources/lessons/).

 {{< /columns >}}
 {{< /home/section >}}